The following statement outlines our policy regarding the processing of your personal data.

-- Other registered OLS users may have access to optional data that you submit, e.g., messages in forums, online discussions and threads, files and pictures.
+- Other registered OLS users, who may have access to optional data that you submit, e.g., messages in forums, online discussions and threads, files and pictures.

-- European Commission, EACEA and National Agencies: aggregate data only.
+- The European Commission, EACEA and National Agencies (including in the participating third countries): aggregate data only.

-- Service provider Altissia and its providers who act on behalf and under the instructions of EACEA: full set of data.
+- The service provider Altissia and its providers who act on behalf and under the instructions of EACEA: full set of data.

 - For Erasmus+ volunteers/European Solidarity Corps participants, the results will not be communicated to the other organisation(s) in the project.

 Whenever possible, data will be processed in an anonymous way, especially if transferred to third parties for research purposes.

 Transfer of personal data to third countries: certain National Agencies, sending institutions/organisations and receiving institutions/organisations are based outside the EU/EEA, in the following third countries: North Macedonia, Iceland, Liechtenstein, Norway, Serbia, Turkey, Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine, Russia, Algeria, Egypt, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, UK and Tunisia.

 For the transfer of personal data to Israel and UK, the EU has adopted an adequacy decision pursuant to Article 47 of Regulation 2018/1725, hence certifying that your personal data, once transferred, will benefit from an adequate level of protection in the third country of destination.